-A biopsy must be done to make a definitive diagnosis of mucormycosis.
+A biopsy must be done to definitively diagnose mucormycosis.

 Surgery should be done immediately to remove all dead and infected tissue.
 Surgery can lead to disfiguration because it may involve removal of the palate, parts of the nose, or parts of the eye.
 Without such aggressive surgery, however, chances of survival are greatly decreased.

-People with weakened immune systems and immune disorders (including diabetes) should seek medical attention if they develop fever, headache, sinus pain, eye swelling, or any of the other symptoms listed above.
+People with weakened immune systems and immune disorders (including diabetes) should seek medical attention if they develop:

-Because the fungi that cause mucormycosis are widespread, the most appropriate preventive measures involve improved control of the underlying illnesses associated with mucormycosis.
+Because the fungi that cause mucormycosis are widespread, the best way to prevent this infection is to improve control of the illnesses associated with mucormycosis.